Chiang Chao-shen: Life

-In 1972, Chiang was appointed Director of the Painting and Calligraphy Department at the National Palace Museum, and in the following year, he organized the " Ninety-Years of Wu School Painting Exhibition." (吳派畫九十年展) During his tenure, he delved into the study of ancient books and paintings, dedicating significant time to the research of Ming dynasty painter Tang Yin, as well as the painters in the Suzhou region during the time of Tang Yin (16th century) and completed the chronology of Wen Zhengming (文徵明).
+In 1972, Chiang was appointed Director of the Painting and Calligraphy Department at the National Palace Museum, and in the following year, he organized the "Ninety-Years of Wu School Painting Exhibition". (吳派畫九十年展) During his tenure, he delved into the study of ancient books and paintings, dedicating significant time to the research of Ming dynasty painter Tang Yin, as well as the painters in the Suzhou region during the time of Tang Yin (16th century) and completed the chronology of Wen Zhengming.
 In 1978, he was promoted to deputy director of the National Palace Museum while retaining his position as Director of the Painting and Calligraphy Department.
 He served at the National Palace Museum for twenty-seven years.
 In addition to his academic expertise, he also contributed to the administrative work of the museum.

-After retiring in September 1991, Chiang moved to the lakeside of Liyu Pond (鯉魚潭) in Puli, Nantou County, establishing "Jieshe Garden." (揭涉園) During this period, he developed a new style in his ink painting by depicting the scenery of Nantou.
+After retiring in September 1991, Chiang moved to the lakeside of Liyu Pond (鯉魚潭) in Puli, Nantou County, establishing "Jieshe Garden". (揭涉園) During this period, he developed a new style in his ink painting by depicting the scenery of Nantou.
 He continued to create prolifically, producing high-quality works, and was frequently invited to participate in exhibitions and lectures.

 In 1992, his "Wuchen Landscape Album" (戊辰山水冊) was collected by the British Museum, and a solo exhibition titled "Chiang Chao-shen Calligraphy and Painting Exhibition" (江兆申書畫展) was held at the Taipei Fine Arts Museum.
 The following year, fifty selected pieces embarked on a touring exhibition, starting at the National Art Museum of China in Beijing.

-Chiang Chao-shen died suddenly on May 12, 1996, due to a heart attack during an academic lecture at the Lu Xun Academy of Fine Arts in Shenyang.
+Chiang died suddenly on May 12, 1996, due to a heart attack during an academic lecture at the Lu Xun Academy of Fine Arts in Shenyang.